Null Hypothesis Significance Testing

 1. Correct Conclusions (Aqua Boxes):

-• Top Aqua Box: Our research detects a difference in WTP, aligning with real-world results.
+• Top Aqua Box: Our research detects a difference in WTP, aligning with an actual difference in the population.

 • Bottom Aqua Box: Our research does not detect a notable difference in WTP, consistent with actual non-difference in the population.